We have produced guidance for practices about arrangements for patients at high-risk of coronavirus.

 - The CMO sent a letter on 21 March asking practices to identify additional patients who may be known as being at highest clinical risk.

-- Prior to the UK Government’s announcement of a three-tier (medium, high, very high) lockdown approach for England on 12 October, the BMA has called for even stronger measures to reduce the spread of the COVID-19 infection and put forward a series of recommendations.
+- Prior to the UK Government’s announcement of a three-tier (medium, high, very high) lockdown approach for England on 12 October, the BMA has called for even stronger measures to reduce the spread of the COVID-19 infection and put forward a series of recommendations to help reduce the level of infection as well as supporting businesses and those who are in vulnerable groups.

-- On 13 October, it was announced that the most clinically vulnerable will receive updated guidance depending on the level of risk in their local area.
+- On 13 October, it was announced that the most clinically vulnerable will receive updated guidance depending on the level of risk in their local area, in line with new Local COVID Alert Levels framework, as coronavirus rates continue to rise.

 The RCPCH have produced guidance on identifying children and young people at high-risk of infection.